ResetPower/ideamc/README.md

 Run out/artifacts/ideamc_launcher_jar/ideamc-launcher.jar
 ## Notice
 - The launcher supports only macOS now
-- The launcher supports only the official Minecraft folder now
+- The launcher supports only the official Minecraft folder and HMCL folder now
 - The launcher supports only pure version and Forge/Fabric version
 - The launcher only successfully tested in 1.15.2 and 1.12.2
 - The download function of the launcher is currently very unstable, please do not use it easily!